🎁 Ace quick missions & earn crypto rewards while gaining real-world Web3 skills. JOIN NOW! 🔥

 How to buy & sell Pi coin: token model and mining mechanism.

 Whenever you have a heavy emphasis on referrals, this naturally acts as a sort of innate marketing strategy, in and of itself.
 People invite friends, the word spreads around, and it becomes a snowball effect.
+Undoubtedly, this is a huge part of what makes Pi so popular even now.

+Another factor would be the speculative nature of such assets.
 Obviously, people who are looking at how to buy & sell Pi coins are hoping to either jump into a potential moonshot, or to cash out some profits.
-Since you can’t technically buy Pi just yet, all of the coins you’ve gathered till now could be considered “profits”.
+In the past, this wasn’t possible at all, but today, thanks to the Open Mainnet and new exchange listings, some users can start doing exactly that.

 How to buy & sell Pi coin: bull market.